-Qualibrate is a test automation tool based not just on a record-and-playback system but also empowered by an easy test data management module.
+Qualibrate is a test automation tool based on a record-and-playback system.
+But also empowered by an easy test data management module.
 What does this mean?

 What if I want to change the steps of the recorded flow?
-And if I have multiple data sets which I need to run the same tests on?
+And if I have multiple data sets that I need to run the same tests on?
 Suppose, for example, you recorded actions that input data into an application’s form.
-The recorded test contains only those values that you entered during the recording and, most likely, these values do not cause errors in the application, but other data may cause them.
-So, you need to run your test with different set of input data to ensure that the application works as expected for various input values.
+The recorded test contains only those values that you entered during the recording.
+Most likely, these values do not cause errors in the application, but other data may cause them.
+So, you need to run your test with a different set of input data to ensure that the application works as expected for various input values.

 How Qualibrate stores and uses data

-To record a flow with Qualibrate the user simply has to click a button which opens the recorder that is extremely simple to use.
-With just 5 buttons on the recorder with clear instructions on what they are designed to accomplish, Qualibrate ensures the user is not lost in a ‘sea of functionality’.
-Throughout the recording process the user does not see a single line of code.
+To record a business process with Qualibrate the user simply clicks a button to open the recording widget that is extremely simple to use.
+With just 5 buttons on the recorder, and clear instructions on what they are designed to accomplish, Qualibrate ensures the user is not lost in a ‘sea of functionalities.
+Throughout the recording process, the user does not see a single line of code.

 Let’s see what happens in the background while you are recording your business process.

-While a recording is performed using Qualibrate, the input data is automatically stored in the Data Management for the test script.
-Automation in Qualibrate works using three components: User Action, Object and Test Data (which is optional for actions like Click on Link).
+During the recording, the input data is automatically stored in the Data Management for the test script.
+Automation in Qualibrate works using three components: User Action, Object, and Test Data (optional for actions like Click on Link).

 1. User actions

-Qualibrate performs automation using keywords which are called User Actions.
-User Actions are what the user performs during the execution of the test manually.
-They are captured automatically during the recording performed with Qualibrate, without any technical knowledge needed.
+Qualibrate performs automation using keywords, called User Actions.
+User Actions are what the user performs.
+They are captured automatically during the recording, without any technical knowledge needed.

 All the actions performed in a flow can also be reused as building blocks to build an end to end ‘Scenario’.
-Once the scenario is built, all changes made to the flow are also applied to the scenario, as the flow in the end to end scenario is just a reference to the original flow.
+Once the scenario is built, all changes made to the flow are also applied to the scenario.
+The flow in the end to end scenario is just a reference to the original flow.

 The Qualibrate recorder automatically recognizes objects and picks the proper method to map them, using an advanced smart object recognition system.
-You don’t need any technical knowledge to know which user action has to be used for which object, as this is determined by Qualibrate during recording.
-However, you can still tag objects manually, using the method you prefer by using ID, name, class, link and xpath.
+You don’t need any technical knowledge to know which user action has to be used for which object.
+This is determined by Qualibrate during recording.
+However, you can still tag objects manually, using the method you prefer: ID, name, class, link, and xpath.

 3. Test Data

-The values the you enter during recordings are captured for that step and act as an input parameter for the step.
+The value captured during recording acts as an input parameter for the step.
 You can view and modify these parameter values directly in the web platform.
-Options for modification include adding formulae for current date and time, automatically increment values eg. For unique PO numbers, as well as referencing to other parameters.
+But you can also add formulae for current date and time, automatically increment values (eg. for unique PO numbers), or references to other parameters.

-The advanced Data Management Actions in Qualibrate offers options to easily create multiple iterations of the data directly from the user interface.
-You also has the option to download the data to an excel file, make the necessary changes by adding formulae and then uploading the data to the data management.
-The uploaded data can then be used to run individual or several iterations.
+The advanced Data Management Actions offers options to easily create multiple iterations of the data directly from the user interface.
+You also have the option to download the data to an excel file, make the necessary changes by adding formulae, and then uploading the data to the data management.
+The uploaded data can then be used to run an individual or several iterations.

-The Data Management with Qualibrate is extremely user-friendly while being easy to learn, alongside, it does not require any kind of technical knowledge.
-If you have basic knowledge of using Excel, they can easily manage test data in Qualibrate.
+The Data Management within Qualibrate is extremely user-friendly while being easy to learn.
+Alongside, it does not require any kind of technical knowledge.
+If you have basic knowledge of using Excel, you can easily manage test data in Qualibrate.

 Test data sources